First Pattern Knives:

 Below: I think this sketch of the blade for the original first pattern knife is remarkably like the antler handled knife in the photo below.
 This blade has a broader profile than the typical straight tapered First Pattern knife.
 Since they were all hand ground from forged blanks, all different tapers and lengths are found among the surviving knives.

-Below: The purchase of this antler handled knife certainly makes one ponder the true evolution of the First Pattern knife.
+Below: The purchase of this antler handled knife certainly makes me ponder the true evolution of the First Pattern knife.
 The knives' ricasso are the same width and thickness as the traditional First Pattern, to within a few thousandths of an inch.
 The obvious difference is the taper of the blade on the bottom knife is much less pronounced.
-The blade on the bottom knife is 1/2 inch longer.
-Knives, like the one with the antler handle, were made by many firms in England in the 1800s .
+The blade on the bottom knife is also 1/2 inch longer.
+Knives, like the one with the antler handle, were made in the 1800s by many British companies.
 No doubt forging dies existed for forging these blades out.

 Below: An exciting new ensemble of medals, patches, photos, and a Wilkinson first pattern knife.
 The owner's name has been forgotten or lost over the past 70 years but he was a member of the famed SAS.
 He served in Africa with the 8th Army and the LRDG (Long Range Desert Group) and in Italy.
 I have no clue why the handle has been shortened and won't know (until it arrives) how it is held on.
 If you have any information on any on the men in the photos please email me.
 I will post larger photos of them once they are in my possession.
 As we often lament, if only the knives could talk.
 By the way I bought this from John Fisher who is a great guy to deal with.
 Unlike this knife, his stuff is usually pristine.
 Thanks John.